How Rent to Own Works: A Guide

 Should You Rent to Own?

-As we discussed in earlier sections of the guide, there are many benefits that come with rent to own.
+As we discussed in earlier sections of the guide, there are many rent to own benefits.
 However, depending on an individual’s financial situation, it may not be worth it in the long run.
 Take our quiz below to evaluate if rent to own is really for you:

 So perhaps after reading thus far in the guide, you’ve decided that Rent to Own just isn’t for you.
 Maybe your credit score is too low and you’re drowning in a sea of debt.
 Or maybe your savings are pretty high and you already have enough for a down payment or a mortgage.